swfiua/blume/doc/cpr.rst

 planetary formation theory and movements of dust through a solar system and beyond.

-For more on *Colin P. Rourke**, the inspiration behind all this, then `universal` is a good place to learn more.

 The `cpr` module is a first stab at implementing the physics of his book, *A new paradigm for the universe*, in `python`.

 All errors, and there are likely may be many, are on me for now.

-Like most good mysteries, the more you explore, insights rapidly raise a flurry of more intriguing questions.